-Economic activity in the manufacturing sector expanded in July for the fifth consecutive month, while the overall economy grew for the 86th consecutive month, say the nation’s supply executives in the latestManufacturing ISM®Report On Business®.
+Economic activity in themanufacturing sectorexpanded in June, and theoverall economygrew for the 97th consecutive month, say the nation’s supply executives in the latestManufacturing ISM®Report On Business®.

-American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index decreased 1.5% in June, following a revised 2.9% gain during May.
-In June, the index equaled 137.2 (2000=100), down from 139.3 in May.
-The all-time high was 144 in February.
+American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index increased 6.5% in May, following a 1.5% decline during April.
+In May, the index equaled 144.1 (2000=100), up from 135.3 in April.